lowRISC/opentitan/doc/ug/dv_methodology/index.md

 *  Product architect

 The goal of this review is to achieve utmost clarity in the planning of the DV effort and resolve any queries or assumptions.
-The feedback in this review flows both ways - the language in the design specification could be made more precise, or missing items in both, the design specification as well as the testplan can be identified and added.
+The feedback in this review flows both ways - the language in the design specification could be made more precise, and missing items in both the design specification and the testplan can be identified and added.
-This enables the development stage to progress smoothly.
+This enables the development stages to progress smoothly.

 Subsequently, the intermediate transitions within the verification stages are reviewed within the GitHub pull-request made for updating the checklist and the [project status]({{< relref "doc/project/development_stages.md#indicating-stages-and-making-transitions" >}}).